CodeKommissar/The-WebDev-Blog/content/html/intro.md

 <span class="bold">L</span>anguage and its job is to describe
 the structure and content of web pages.
-It is a language that computers can understand, but it isn't a Programming Language by itself, as its name tell us, it is just a Markup Language.
+It is a language that computers can understand, but it isn't a Programming Language by itself.
+As its name tell us, it is just a Markup Language.

 HTML is composed of elements which, on most cases, have two tags; an opening tag and a closing tag (which has an extra forward slash on it).
 HTML mission